 I am certain no one reading this blog ever has said something like this to a parent – so just mark this post off as a little reminder!
 Make sure you are paying attention to what you communicate and how you communicate to your parents.

 Do you have any “teacher blunders” you have heard or that have bothered you?
-Now is the time to vent:) Leave a comment!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Now is the time to vent:) Leave a comment!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!